Purchase Reverse Mortgage Purchase FAQs (Updated 2024)

 What is the purpose of the program?

-The Purchase Reverse Mortgage program was designed to allow seniors to purchase a new principal residence and obtain a reverse mortgage within a single transaction by eliminating the need for a second closing.
-The program was also designed to enable senior homeowners to relocate to other geographical areas to be closer to family members or downsize to homes that meet their physical needs, i.e., handrails, one-level properties, ramps, wider doorways, etc.
+The purpose of the Purchase Reverse Mortgage program is to allow seniors to buy a new primary residence and secure a reverse mortgage in a single transaction, thus removing the need for a second closing.
+Additionally, the program aims to assist senior homeowners in relocating to different areas to be closer to family members or to downsize to homes that better fit their physical needs, such as properties with handrails, single-level layouts, ramps, and wider doorways.

 Q.